QtheCrafter/LouTally/README.md

 ### Option 1: Docker Deployment (Recommended for Linux Ubuntu)

 This is the easiest way to deploy on a Linux Ubuntu server.
+Supports both AMD64 and ARM64 architectures.

 1. **Clone the repository** (if not already done):
 ```bash